 How to Obtain a Traffic Obstruction Permit:

 - Obtain a Mobility & Infrastructure (DOMI) permit at 611 Second Avenue for any closure or obstruction of the public Right of Way.
 Required Application Information:

 - In most cases, the applicant will be required to submit a Maintenance and Protection of Traffic Plan (MPT).

 - Plan should address advance warning signs, barricades around work area, and proposed detours.

-- Preparation of the MPT Plan is the responsibility of the applicant, however the DPW engineering staff will provide advice and guidance as needed.
+- Preparation of the MPT Plan is the responsibility of the applicant, however the DOMI engineering staff will provide advice and guidance as needed.

-- Bring DPW permit to Room 301 of the City-County Building, 414 Grant Street to apply for the Traffic Obstruction Permit
+- Bring the DOMI permit to the 3rd floor at 611 Second Avenue to apply for the Traffic Obstruction Permit.

 - In some cases, working hours may be limited to evenings, weekends or off-peak hours.

 - Permit may require that off-duty police officers or flaggers be used to direct traffic around the work area.